 In the studio, click "Settings."
 Then head to "Recording" and check the box to "Record a separate audio file for each participant" You must do this prior to going live or recording.
 If you have Local Recordings enabled, this setting will be on by default.

 How to download individual audio tracks?

 1. After your broadcast ends, in the top right of your studio click "Share", then click "Download Recording."

-2. Under Individual Audio Recordings, click "Download."
+2. We recommend using Local Recordings as your main mode for recording each participant's Video and Audio.
+As such, the individual audio recordings will be labeled as "backup audio recordings" in the download window.
+Click "Download."
 Each participant's audio will be downloaded as a WAV file, and each video asset's audio will be an MP3 file.

-Note: Files are not recorded locally, they are recorded in the cloud.
+Note: These files are not recorded locally, they are recorded in the cloud.

 What do the individual audio file names mean?

 The individual audio files are named with a timestamp, and the name of the user/video the audio is for.